WPCH-TV: Major League Baseball

 In December 2024, Gray Television announced an agreement with the Braves to sublicense a package of 15 regular season games, and to produce and exclusively broadcast a package of 10 spring training games.
-The games will air on a network of Gray stations across the Braves' television market, with WPCH as flagship station.
-The regular season games will be produced by and simulcast with FanDuel Sports Network South.
+The games aired on a network of Gray stations across the Braves' television market, with WPCH as flagship station.
+The regular season games were produced by and simulcast with FanDuel Sports Network South.

 National Basketball Association

 In October 1972, WTCG obtained the broadcast rights to broadcast NBA games involving the Atlanta Hawks (which were also owned by Ted Turner at the time) under a ten-year agreement.
 WTCG/WTBS and its superstation feed aired an average of 55 Hawks regular season games per season.
 TBS aired the games nationwide until the telecasts became subject to NBA blackout restrictions within 35 mi of the home team's arena, resulting in many Hawks away games televised by the TBS national feed being unavailable to cable providers within the market of the opposing team.
 (This restriction was dropped when TNT gained the right to be the exclusive broadcaster of any game that it chose to carry, although it was still subject to league restrictions first imposed in 1982 that limited the number of games that could air per season on national and regional superstations.)

 In the spring of 1984, WTBS reached an agreement with the NBA to broadcast games from league teams other than the Hawks beginning with the 1984–85 season; under the deal, WTBS/TBS maintained a package of approximately 55 regular season NBA games annually, airing them on Tuesday and Friday nights.
 From 1985 until 1989, WTBS/TBS also televised anywhere from 12 to 20 early round conference playoff games beginning with the 1985 NBA Playoffs as well as the NBA draft.
 Under a joint broadcast contract signed between Turner Broadcasting and the NBA in the summer of 1987, the rights to NBA telecasts began to be split between TBS and upstart sister network TNT beginning with the league's 1988–89 season, with TNT assuming rights to the NBA Draft and most NBA regular season and playoff games and TBS's NBA telecasts being relegated to a single game or a double-headers one night per week.
 In 2001, Turner Sports signed a new television contract with the NBA, in which TNT would become Turner Broadcasting's exclusive rightsholder of NBA telecasts beginning with the 2002–03 season.
 (ESPN assumed TBS's portion of the league's cable television contract.)

 In December 2023, Peachtree TV and the Atlanta Hawks reached an agreement to broadcast 10 games during the 2023–24 season, primarily on Friday nights.
 The games were produced by Bally Sports Southeast (now FanDuel Sports Network Southeast).
 The two parties reached a new agreement for the 2024–25 season which allows Peachtree TV to simulcast five games.